aniket-magadum/insta-feeds/README.md

 composer require aniket-magadum/insta-feeds
 ```

+> Remember!
+This is a paid addon so purchase a license before using it.

 ## How to Use

 Once the extension is installed we have to setup the ```INSTA_FEEDS_ACCESS_TOKEN``` and ```INSTA_FEEDS_CLIENT_SECRET``` in your .env file.